 Delirium is a clinical syndrome indicative of 'brain failure' and is a medical emergency.
 It is essential that a thorough assessment is carried out to look for all potential causes of delirium and that these are treated as a matter of urgency.
 The 4AT tool and TIME checklist can be used to aid the diagnosis and management of delirium.
 These are found on purple paper on all wards.
-Detailed guidance is contained in the GGC Prevention, Diagnosis and Management of Delirium guideline available on StaffNet, Clinical Guideline Electronic Resource Directory and search in the 'CNS' section.
+Detailed guidance is contained in the Delirium Diagnosis, Risk Reduction, and Management in Acute Services guideline.

 Always try non-pharmacological management first.